vitorbritto/optimus/README.md

 The boilerplates also contain [grunt](http://gruntjs.com/) files, so you can easily re-run the tests when files change.

+- `grunt`: Lint script files, run the test suite and watch for changes.
 - `grunt test`: Execute Spec Runner.
 - `grunt lint`: Lint Scripts
-- `grunt watch`: Lint script files, run the test suite and watch for changes.

 ## General Structure